Amino acids, vitamins, minerals and trace elements are of great importance in weight loss.

 The formation of carnitine takes place in five synthetic steps, involving the essential cofactors vitamin B6, vitamin B12, niacin, folic acid.
-A deficiency of one of these substances can lead to limited biosynthesis.
+A deficiency of one of these substances can lead to a limited biosynthesis.

 Professor Luppa of the University of Leipzig wrote in his 2004 essay on L-carnitine as a fat burner: “In terms of preventing obesity, measures to improve fat loss are more effective than the current strict restrictions on dietary fat intake.
 The prerequisite, however, is the optimal function of the pathways of lipid metabolism and its regulation.
 L-carnitine is involved in both cases together as important cofactors.
 Lack of L-carnitine reduces the breakdown of fatty acids in the mitochondrial matrix due to its carrier function.
 In addition, L-carnitine, as a substrate of carnitine palmitoyltransferase (CPT), plays a key role in the regulation of fat and carbohydrate metabolism.

 It also states: Restrictions in the availability of L-carnitine are not only evident in the adaptability of lipid metabolism.
-The carbohydrate and protein metabolism is also affected.
+The carbohydrate and protein metabolism are also affected.
 As a result, low blood sugar levels and increased protein breakdown may occur.

 It clearly shows that carnitine can increase the fat burning of the body in certain cells.